+Q: What are some perks of traveling as a musician?
 A: You pick up all sorts of musical influences.
 I love Colombian cumbia and Peruvian chicha.
 The melodies have great melancholy, but the rhythms are lively.

+Q: Do you bring home souvenirs?
 A: I try to collect unusual instruments.
 My favorite is an earthenware bowl used at weddings in Peru.
 It has a space between two layers that’s filled with fine stones.
 After you eat, you shake the bowl to make a percussive sound while everyone dances.

 Tim Gunn, the fashion consultant and mentor to the contestants on Lifetime's Project Runway, was standing on the rooftop Garden of New York's Waldorf-Astoria hotel recently, preparing to plant a tree in support of the New York Restoration Project, an environmental nonprofit founded by Gunn's friend Bette Midler.
 Not only did he dig the hole and plant the tree, he actually tidied up the stray dirt afterward.
 We asked the dapper Gunn what he takes with him when he travels.